 (c) specify a period of not less than 10 days within which the information is to be provided.

-(3) If an operator receives a request and provides all information requested by the Safety Authority within the period specified —
+(3) If an operator receives a request and provides all information requested by the Minister within the period specified —

-(a) the information becomes part of the revised safety case as if it had been included with the revised safety case as it was submitted to the Safety Authority; and
+(a) the information becomes part of the revised safety case as if it had been included with the revised safety case as it was submitted to the Minister; and

-(b) the Safety Authority must have regard to the information as if it had been so included.
+(b) the Minister must have regard to the information as if it had been so included.

+[Regulation 43 amended in Gazette 30 Dec 2011 p.
+5549-50.]

 44. Acceptance or rejection of revised safety case

-(1) The Safety Authority must accept a revised safety case if —
+(1) The Minister must accept a revised safety case if —

 (a) the revised safety case is appropriate to the facility and to the activities that will, or are likely to, take place at, or in connection with, the facility; and